Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 how to configure your routing engine.
 It is strongly encouraged to **use** offline **routino** routing, if you want to use serious route planning - both for performance reasons and to limit load on MapQuest online routing.

-"**Convert to Track**" creates a track with a large number of points ("breadcrumb track") which remains independet of the routing engine, the router map and the routing properties (available in version 1.6.2).
+"**Convert to Track**" creates a track with a large number of points ("breadcrumb track") which remains independent of the routing engine, the router map and the routing properties (available in version 1.6.2).
 If your GPS device supports routing by track, this will deliver exactly what you have planned.
 Be aware, that from track data, you cannot easily replan your route on the GPS device.

 "**Edit route**" .....
 This allows you to add/delete/move maypoints to your route.
 See here